avegaraju/avegaraju.github.io/_posts/2025-09-03-multi-agent-workflow-coding.md

-# How I Started Using Multi-Agent AI for Better Code Development
+# How I Started Using Multi-Agent workflow for Better Code Development

 After working with various AI tools for coding, I found myself stuck in the same pattern.
 I would ask ChatGPT or Claude to help with a specific problem, get some code, and then move to the next issue.
 But when I tried to build complete features, especially complex ones, the AI would give me huge code blocks that were hard to test and debug.

-Then I discovered something that changed how I approach development completely.
-Instead of using one AI for everything, I started creating specialized AI agents that work like a real development team.
+Then I discovered something that changed my approach completely.
+Instead of using one AI for everything, I started working with a multi-agent workflow, i.e specialized AI agents with distinct roles that collaborate like a real development team.
 I've been applying this approach to my personal project which is a location-based web API built with ASP.NET Core and Hexagonal architecture.

 ## The Problem with Single AI Approach